kcasasola/dataquest/README.md

 # dataquest
-Dataquest Solutions for the Dataquest Data Science pathway \n See Dataquest.io for more information
+Dataquest Solutions for the Dataquest Data Science pathway

+See Dataquest.io for more information